cloudinary/cld-handson-asset-migration-batch/README.md

 3. [⚙️ Configure the Script](./readme/configure.md) - Customize the script's settings for your specific migration needs.
 4. [🚚 Run the Script and Obtain the Report](./readme/run-migration-obtain-report.md) - Execute the script and review the migration report.
 5. [🔄 Iterate for Failed Migrations](./readme/identify-reattempt-failed.md) - Identify failed asset migrations and rerun the script to fix them.

+# How to Tweak It
+Things to know are covered in the [🧑‍💻 dev readme](./readme/dev/readme.md).